bufbuild-ru/docs/blog/remote-plugin-execution/index.md

 ## Why it matters

 The Buf team has developed processes to automatically sync and publish all of [protoc](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation)'s built-in plugins to the BSR under the [`buf.build/protocolbuffers`](https://buf.build/protocolbuffers/plugins) organization.
-This means that you can remove any and all plugin executables from your environment—local, [CI/CD](/docs/bsr/ci-cd/setup/index.md), whatever—and rely solely on remote plugins.
+This means that you can remove any and all plugin executables from your environment — local, [CI/CD](/docs/bsr/ci-cd/setup/index.md), whatever — and rely solely on remote plugins.

 These protoc built-in plugins are hosted on the BSR: